 • Through our website, social media, and our online newsletter – the IG News, the Association keeps members informed of news, trends, and developments pertinent to the inspector general community.

 An elected 37-member board of directors sets the policy for the Association, adopts the annual budget and hires and supervises the work of the executive director.
 The current President of the Association is Steven B. Street Jr., the Chief Inspector General of the State of Louisiana.
 Board Members serve a three-year term of office.
 For a link to the current Board of Directors, please click here.

 On a day-to-day basis, the AIG is run by Executive Director Philip A. Zisman, a professor at John Jay College of Criminal Justice in New York City and the former Inspector General of the City of Yonkers, NY.
 The Association’s administrative offices are located within Department of Public Management at John Jay College, and the part-time staff of the Association consists of students enrolled the Department of Public Management’s Masters and PhD programs.
 For more information about the AIG staff, please click here.

 The AIG currently has ten chapters: Asia-Pacific (Hawaii), Boston, California, District of Columbia, Florida, Illinois, New York/New Jersey, San Diego, Texas, and Tidewater (Virginia).

 How many OIGs are there in the United States?

 The Association has identified approximately 200 public offices dedicated to government accountability and oversight.
 You can access a list of the oversight agencies that we have identified and links to their websites here.

 You can register by accessing the payment due/registration page here.

 How much does membership cost?

-Individual membership costs $75.
+National membership costs $100.
 Student membership costs $15.